Duo FAQs

 https://gsutech.service-now.com/sp?id=kb_article&sys_id=ddeea884dbc9db40601b502bdc9619b8

 You may want to set up multiple devices or phone numbers to work with Duo so you are prepared in case your primary phone can’t be used.
 The Device menu lets you switch between phones or devices.
-If a secondary phone or device option is not available, contact the IIT Service Desk for assistance.

 Duo and the VPN